Fortress Europe and the Syrian refugee crisis

 The panel discussion Fortress Europe and the Syrian refugee crisis intends to stimulate critical reflection and debate on the dilemmas facing humanitarian and medical action in the Syrian conflict.

 The conflict has had a profound impact in Syria, the region and beyond.
 At least 400,000 Syrians have lost their lives.
 More than 6 million refugees, out of a pre-war population of 22 million, have fled the country and 6.7 million are internally displaced.
 Over 13 million people continue to need assistance, and yet Syria seems to have dropped off the radar.

-In this panel discussion, hosted in collaboration with Médecins Sans Frontières, experts with in-depth knowledge of Syria and the region will examine some of the challenges humanitarian organisations faced as a consequence of the war in Syria.
+In this panel discussion, hosted by the Refugee Studies Centre in collaboration with Médecins Sans Frontières, experts with in-depth knowledge of Syria and the region will examine some of the challenges humanitarian organisations faced as a consequence of the war in Syria.
 They will examine the disjuncture between humanitarian solutions often built around containment policies and refugee populations’ request for protection and need to ensure the dignity, well-being, and respect of the asylum-seekers.